Updated: This article has been updated to reflect legal developments affecting former President Joe Biden鈥檚 revision to Title IX regulations.

 If OCR determines a school did violate Title IX and it refuses to come into compliance, the office can decide to remove the school鈥檚 funding.
 It鈥檚 more common, however for OCR to arrive at settlements with schools and districts that prescribe measures they can take to correct the violations.

-鈥淕ender, according to gender theorists, does not have a stable definition so you are converting something that refers to the way in which you were born, in your biology, to a feeling,鈥 said Jonathan Butcher, an education policy research fellow at The Heritage Foundation, a conservative policy think tank opposes Biden鈥檚 Title IX revision and has prioritized restoring Trump-era Title IX regulations in its Project 2025 policy agenda for a conservative president. 鈥淭hat puts women and girls in danger because it allows men in their private spaces and it makes athletics unfair because it allows men to compete against women.鈥
+鈥淕ender, according to gender theorists, does not have a stable definition so you are converting something that refers to the way in which you were born, in your biology, to a feeling,鈥 said Jonathan Butcher, an education policy research fellow at The Heritage Foundation, a conservative policy think tank that opposed Biden鈥檚 Title IX revision and prioritized restoring Trump-era Title IX regulations in its Project 2025 policy agenda for a conservative president. 鈥淭hat puts women and girls in danger because it allows men in their private spaces and it makes athletics unfair because it allows men to compete against women.鈥

 That view of gender identity is damaging to transgender and nonbinary youth, Tang said.
 Federal judges have already blocked state laws in Arizona, Idaho, Utah, and West Virginia barring transgender athletes from participating in sports that align with their gender identity.